ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ```
 <br/>

-In this case, main function will be used in tests.
+In this case, the main function will be used in tests.

+### 3. What happens if pacakge.json is already in use (maybe because of another tool like npm or taqueria)?

+In that case, you can name your LIGO manifest as `esy.json` to avoid conflicts with other tools.
+Also, there is a plan in the future to introduce `ligo.json` as manifest.